 Question: Is traffic school a good thing or just a scam?
 Will it save me on my insurance?
 What about reducing points on my license?

 Some states require car insurance companies offer a discount to drivers who voluntarily choose to take an accident-prevention course from an approved traffic school.
-The discount is usually between 5 and 15 percent.
+The car insurance discount is usually between five and 15 percent.

 There may be eligibility restrictions to receive the discount.

 For example, in Georgia drivers age 25 or older can receive a 10 percent discount on certain portions of their car insurance policy if they’ve completed an approved defensive driver course AND if their prior three-year record is clean of traffic violations, at-fault accidents or claims.
 Those under 25 can get a discount as well but must complete both classroom and practical training.

 There are states that mandate an auto insurance discount only for mature drivers (minimum age varies but typically starts around 55).
 This one usually lasts three years, but can be renewed.
 For example, Pennsylvania allows for individuals to take a refresher course every three years to for senior drivers to maintain the discount.

 In many states, laws don’t dictate if successfully completing traffic school will earn drivers of all ages a car insurance discount – instead the state leaves it up to the insurance companies to decide.

 Dodge a bullet -- or get a car insurance discount

 Several auto insurance providers on their own offer a discount if certain approved courses are taken, in the hopes that drivers will retain what is learned.
 Fewer accidents equals fewer claims, and that makes insurance companies happy -- and your car insurance rates low.